iChas/yii-sphinx-config/README.md

 ENGLISH
 -------

-Configuration allows you to collect parts of sphinx automatically using the console command. / Yiic shpinx
+Configuration allows you to collect parts of sphinx automatically using the console command ./yiic shpinx

 Config is broken into two parts: connection;